rightonhana/rightonhana.dev/README.md

-# Florencia Gonzalez Website
+# Florencia Gonzalez Website (legacy)

-This is my personal website.
+This is was personal website from 2018-2024.
 It was made using Astro, Svelte, and TypeScript.
-It has a light/dark theme, depending on the preference of the OS.
+It had a light/dark theme, depending on the preference of the OS.

 ![Lighthouse score (December 2019)](https://i.imgur.com/nl88AfU.gif)